gelileo/lscs/python101/src/class_by_date/jan_11_2025/readme.md

         }
     }
 ```
-Update the appropriate value accordingly after each game is completed.
+Update the appropriate value accordingly after each game is played.
 For instance:

 ```
     game_stats[level][result] += 1
 ```

-- You can choose to output the Dictionary to a file, so that stats can be brought to the next time you run the program
+- You can choose to output the Dictionary to a file, so that stats can be brought over the next time you run the program

-- `json` is built-in python lib that helps store Dictionary Data
+- `json` is a built-in python lib that helps store Dictionary Data

-Here're sample code that saves and loads `game_stats` Dictionary to / from a file.
+Here're some  sample code that saves and loads `game_stats` Dictionary to/from a file.

 ```
 import json